The Best New Mexico Auto Insurance Companies

 - $10,000 property damage coverage per accident

 Although you are required to obtain this 25/50/10 level of insurance, you’d do well to purchase more, since accidents can be expensive.
 In fact, the average claim for bodily injuries was $15,270 in 2017, according to the Insurance Information Institute.
 That’s why we — and the dozens of insurance agents and lawyers we've spoken to over the years — recommend purchasing as much car insurance as you can afford.

-But car insurance should fit your needs without breaking the bank, which is why you should compare quotes from several car insurance companies to see what types of coverages and discounts they’ll offer you.
+But car insurance should fit your needs without breaking the bank, which is why you should compare quotes from several car insurance companies to see what types of coverages and discounts these providers will offer you.
 Our look at New Mexico’s top auto insurance providers should give you a good starting place for your search.